 For Spring Semester 2019, ola, cello or bass will be accepted.
 Students new to the String Project need to audition.
 Students will be assimilated into either the orchestra, intermediate or beginner classes that will have begun in Fall 2018.
 If the student does not have the minimum level acceptable for class, the fees will be refunded or they can be assimilated into the beginner's class.

-For Spring 2014, students with playing experience and new to the String Project need to audition (play a scale, short piece of your choice and sight-read) in January.
+For Fall and Spring 2015, students with playing experience and new to the String Project need to audition (play a scale, short piece of your choice and sight-read) in September or January.
 Send in the Registration Form and email to ask for an audition time.

-The minimum level needed in order to be assimilated into the beginner class includes being able to play a one octave D scale, rhythmic variations of Twinkle, Twinkle Little Star and the Twinkle Theme and French Folk Song in D Major.
+The minimum level needed in order to be assimilated into the beginner class Spring Semester includes being able to play a one octave D scale, rhythmic variations of Twinkle, Twinkle Little Star and the Twinkle Theme and French Folk Song in D Major.
 Fall Semester there is no audition requirement for new beginners.

 There will be a new student/parent orientation meeting and instrument demo in September 2015 at a date and time to be announced.
 Your child may attend with you.